JesseRai/FRED-Banking-Data-Downloader-Selenium-Automation/README.md

 # FRED Banking Data Downloader (Selenium Automation)

 This Python script automates the extraction and download of datasets from the Banking section of the Federal Reserve Economic Data (FRED) website.
-It uses Selenium to navigate the site, list available datasets, prompt the user for a selection, and download the chosen series.
+It uses Selenium to navigate the site (in full or headless mode), list available datasets, prompt the user for a selection, and download the chosen series.

 --------------------------------------------------
 ## Features

 - Automated navigation through FRED using Selenium.
+- Runs optionally in **headless mode** (Chrome without a visible window).
 - Scrapes all available Banking datasets using BeautifulSoup.
 - Displays datasets with numbered options in the terminal.
 - Prompts the user to choose a dataset by number.